typesupply/autoinstall/source/documentation/index.md

 ### External Fonts

 Drag UFOs from the Finder to this list and they will be installed.
 Use the plus/minus buttons to add/remove UFOs.
 This does not monitor the fonts for changes made outside of RoboFont, so if you make a change to a font and need to update it, press the "Update" button.
+If you want to open a font in the list, double click it.

 ### Footer